DanielMartinAlarcon/Data-Structures/Data_Structures_Questions.md

 1. What is the runtime complexity of `insert`?

+        O(log(n)), because at each intersection we're eliminating half of the tree from the list of nodes that we have to evaluate.
+This assumes a balanced tree.
+If it's grossly imbalanced, we might have to evaluate as many as O(n) items.

 2. What is the runtime complexity of `contains`?

+        O(log(n)), see above.

 3. What is the runtime complexity of `get_max`?

+        O(log(n)), see above.

 ## Heap